Links to faculty and staff resources around the University of Michigan.

 The Office of Public Affairs is the university’s designated central voice in crisis communications.

-Learn more about who to call regarding specific topics in the Office of Public Affairs.
+Learn more about whom to call regarding specific topics in the Office of Public Affairs.

 Facing a crisis in your unit?
 Public Affairs offers these communications tips.